Antenatal appointments: why they’re important

 - ask about your lifestyle and help you get support for lifestyle changes like quitting smoking, or giving up alcohol or other drugs

 Further into your pregnancy, your doctor or midwife might talk to you about or check:

-- ask you how you’re feeling emotionally and whether you have any concerns about your safety
+- your emotions, including whether you have any concerns about your safety

-- ask you about your baby’s movements, check your baby’s growth and position, and listen to your baby’s heart
+- your baby’s movements, growth and position, and heart

-- talk about labour signs, labour pain, and your preferences for labour and giving birth
+- labour signs, labour pain, and your preferences for labour and giving birth

-- talk about what will happen if there are problems – for example, premature birth
+- complications or problems – for example, premature birth

-- talk about taking your baby home (if you’re giving birth in a hospital or birth centre)
+- your plans for taking your baby home (if you’re giving birth in a hospital or birth centre)

-- ask about your plans for breastfeeding or formula-feeding your baby and give you information about this choice.
+- your plans for breastfeeding or formula-feeding your baby and give you information about this choice.